-A lawyer for example has client consultations, pleading and case law review as his critical activities.
+A lawyer, for example, has client consultations, pleading and case law review as his critical activities.
 Activities such as billing are generally not key activities because these are common for all businesses and provide little competitive advantage.

-The deeper message of key activities is that these are the activities that provide competitive advantage.
+The deeper message of key activities is that these are the activities that provide a competitive advantage.
 Case law review is something that all lawyers do.
 How can this be a key activity/ Can you do it faster?
 Do you have a better process for doing it?
 Is one of your key resources a software system that allows you to assess more cases than would be possible or feasible by hand.